torinkwok/AllYourMemoriesAreBelong2iOS/README.md

 > The reason I can't use the simulator is my app uses Game Center and invites don't work on the simulator.

-Well, *AllYourMemoriesAreBelong2iOS* is an elegant solution.
+*AllYourMemoriesAreBelong2iOS* is an elegant solution to those problems.
 With using it, it became incredibly easy to simulate iOS on-device memory warnings.

 ![pod-validablity-badge](https://cocoapod-badges.herokuapp.com/v/AllYourMemoriesAreBelong2iOS/badge.png)
 ![version-badge](https://cocoapod-badges.herokuapp.com/p/AllYourMemoriesAreBelong2iOS/badge.png)